Cambridge-Hands-On-Science/Experiments/Experiments/Other/Electrical parts.md

 DEMONSTRATOR to ensure that electrical equipment is not placed next to or under flammable materials (eg. under a jumper, in a tent or near curtains).

 COMMITTEE to ensure that all mains voltage equipment is PA tested every two years, or if possible, annually.
 Newly purchased (unaltered) equipment need not be tested immediately, but should be tested, at the latest, within two years of purchase, and then every two years thereafter.
 If newly purchased equipment is not marked with a PA test sticker, it should be marked with the date of purchase.
-Electrical equipment that has been modified in any way should be PA tested before first use
+Electrical equipment that has been modified in any way should be PA tested before first use.

 COMMITTEE to ensure that, if equipment has not been PA tested within the past year, it is formally visually inspected by a committee member approved by the committee to carry out such checks, and marked with the date of inspection</p>

-**After Mitigation**: Likelihood: 1, Severity: 5, Overall: 5
+**After Mitigation**: Likelihood: 1, Severity: 5, Overall: 5 (medium)

 <br/>